masmangan/jbehave-yourself/README.md

 ## Running the example
 You need a JDK, git and maven on your local box in order to run the example.
-Maven should take care of dependencies and a scenario execution will be presented, ending with a BUILD SUCCESS message.

 ```
 git clone https://github.com/masmangan/jbehave-yourself.git